onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # C-CDA R2.1/R1.1/MU2 Release Notes:

+The **SITE C-CDA R2.1 Validator Release for November 2018**, based on MDHT consol2 3.0.9.20180622 contains the following fixes:
+*   The following defects identified in Google Groups for the TTT or ETT were corrected:
+    *     Update config to resolve 'SITE-2913 Lab test result with no units'
+    *     Update config to resolve missing vocabulary rule for CONF:81-16850

+*   Other fixes and updates:
+    *   Add support for loading custom vocabulary configs in realtime
+    *     Update jackson-databind version due to github identified security issue / Fix jackson dependency issues, upgrade both to 2.9.7
+    *     Implement a new RequiredNodeValidator for enforcing any missing node and add xpath support for the xsi namespace

+**Known Issues in the release that impact users:**
+*   None

+***

+# Prior Releases:

 The **SITE C-CDA R2.1 Validator Release for May 2018**, based on MDHT consol2 3.0.9.20180622 contains the following fixes:

 *   The following defects identified in Google Groups for the TTT or ETT were corrected: